Course List - Riverland

 MUSC1111

-Survey of Music (Goal 6 & 8)
+Survey of Music (Goals 6 & 8)

-This course is a survey of music and musical style from the beginning of recorded music history through the present.
-It includes a brief introduction to musical elements and is designed for the student who has little or no training in music.
-It combines instruction in musical terminology with extensive, critical listening along with an overview of the history of Western music.
-MnTC (Goal 6/HU and 8/GP); (3 Cr - 3 lect, 0 lab)
+This course is an overview of music and musical style from antiquity through the present.
+It includes a brief introduction to musical elements and is suitable for the student who has little or no training in music as well as for those interested in learning more about the development of music.
+It combines instruction in musical terminology with extensive, critical listening along with an overview of the historical and sociological impacts of music of the Western hemisphere.

 3